-Command Option Description rcsfreeze Freezes a configuration.
-Assigns the same symbolic revision number to a given revision in all RCS-files.
-This command is useful for accurately recording a configuration. rcsmerge Merges two revisions, rev1 and rev2, with respect to a common ancestor.
+Command Description rcsdiff diff comm wo revisions and prints out their differences, using the hand.
+One of the revisions compared can be checked out. and is useful for finding out about changes. rcsfreeze number to onfiguration.
+Assigns the same symbolic revision a given revision in all RCS-files.
+This command is occurately recording a configuration. rcsmerge Merges two revisions, rev1 and rev2, with respect to a common ancestor.
 A three-way file comparison determines the parts of lines that are the same in all three revisions, the same in two revisions, or different in all three.
-Overlapping changes are flagged and reported to the user. -p Prints the result of the merged files to the standard output; otherwise, the resulting merged file overwrites the working file. rcsstat Prints RCS-file status.
-Prints information about RCS-files, for example, the current version of the file selected with the -r option. rcstime Prints checkin time.
-Prints the time a particular revision of a given RCS-file was checked in to the system.
-The revision is selected by number and name, checkin date and time, author, or state. rlog Reads log messages.
-Prints the log messages and other information in an RCS-file, for example: RCS-file name, working file name, head (the number of the latest revision on the trunk), default branch, access list, locks, symbolic names, number of revisions and descriptive text. -h Prints only the RCS-file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.
+Overlapping changes are flagged and reported to the user.
+Option Description -p Prints the result of the merged files to the standard output; otherwise, the resulting merged file overwrites the working file. rcsstat -file status.
+Prints information about RCS-files, for ne current version of the file selected with the -r option. rcstime RCS-file wa kin time.
+Prints the time a particular revision of a given as checked in to the system.
+The revision is selected by d name, checkin date and time, author, or state. rlog Reads log messages.
+Prints the log messages and other information in an RCS-file, for example: RCS-file name, working file name, head (the number of the latest revision on the trunk), default branch, access list, locks, symbolic names, number of revisions and descriptive text.
+Option Description -h Prints only the RCS-file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.